Daptone Records: Recording studios

-Daptone built their studio, called Daptone's House of Soul, in a converted two-family home in the Bushwick neighborhood of Brooklyn.
+Daptone built their studio, called Daptone's House of Soul, in a converted two-family home in the Bushwick neighborhood of Brooklyn on Troutman Street.
 It was very run down when they first rented it, and the neighborhood was not great.
 Daptone Records has its offices in the top floor, the studio is on the ground floor.
 The label built the studio from scratch, and made the decision to not have computers, but to rely completely on the more old-fashioned analog recording methods to make music.
 There are tape machines and a CD recorder, but no Pro Tools or digital reverbs.

 The studio is where they have recorded most of their releases.
 Their distinctive sound is a product of the studio acoustics, recording only on analog tape (no digital), and mixing done by Roth.
 The recording studio and engineering personnel have been sought out by record producers such as Mark Ronson.

+In 2006, Amy Winehouse recorded parts of her Back to Black album at Daptone studios.

 In February 2009, Daptone's House of Soul was broken into and thieves made off with the better part of its equipment.